 At first your kids may complain bitterly that they are bored and you may find yourself restless and irritable.
 This is to be expected.
 Remember this is part and parcel of withdrawal.
 We are not getting that Dopamine hit and everything else will seem dull in comparison.
 Fortunately it doesn’t last long (unless you have crossed over into true addiction).

 It won’t be long before your kids begin to engage in free play and find lots of creative things to do and that has all kinds of benefits.
 You’ll suddenly find you have time for all kinds of family fun, discover the joy of play, and maybe engage in some acts of kindness.

 Not sure about this?
-Read Unplugged: Why We Quit All Screens to see the goodness that happens when the screens go off.
+Read My family went screen-free for a week to re-learn how to talk to each other to see the goodness that happens when the screens go off.